YongoDavid/DEMO-2024-SEPTEMBER/README.md

 SEP-7
 Practicing more on react.
 Might work on some new projects.
-State management is REACT is soo crazy and t bursts my brain everytime. i need to figure out my WHYS when wriiting code.
+State management in REACT is soo crazy and it bursts my brain everytime. i need to figure out my WHYS when writing code.
-Like why i should write code in a cerain way instead of another which will help me to noot learn sooo many ways to do one thing but rather stick to one and improve with time.
+Like why i should write code in a cerain way instead of another which will help me to not learn soo many ways to do one thing but rather stick to one and improve with time.

 SEP-08
 Sunday chill day.